An anharmonic alliance: exact WKB meets EPT: How EPT Borel summability emerges from EWKB

 \subsection{Exact perturbation Theory (EPT)}

 It has been shown in \cite{Serone:2016qog,power} that for an arbitrary one-dimensional bounded polynomial potential $V$ we can define a perturbative expansion such that all energy eigenvalues (and other observables as well) are reconstructable from a single Borel resummable perturbative series, dubbed EPT in \cite{Serone:2016qog,power}.
 The idea is extremely simple and powerful at the same time.
 Let \be V=V_0+\Delta V \ee be the sum of two potentials $V_0$ and $\Delta V$ such that $V_0$ has a single non-degenerate minimum and \be \lim_{|x|\rightarrow \infty} \frac{\Delta V}{V_0}= 0\,. \ee We take $\min(V) = \min(V_0) = 0$.
 Consider then the auxiliary potential \be V_{\text{EPT}} = V_0+ \frac{\hbar}{\hbar_0} \Delta V \equiv V_0+ \hbar V_1 \,, \ee where $\hbar_0$ is an arbitrary positive constant.
 Using path integral methods and Lefschetz thimbles it has been shown in \cite{power} that the $\hbar$ expansion in the deformed quantum mechanical model with potential $V_{\text{EPT}}$, at fixed $\hbar_0$, is Borel resummable.
-Let $\widetilde{E}_{\text{EPT},n}(\hbar,\hbar_0)$ be the EPT asymptotic series of the energy eigenvalues of the deformed model.
-Then the original energy eigenvalues $E_n$ can be computed as \be E_n(\hbar) = s_0\Big(\widetilde{E}_{\text{EPT},n}(\hbar,\hbar_0)\Big)_{\hbar_0 = \hbar}\,. \ee The decomposition \eqref{eq:Vdec} is generally far from being unique.
+Note that the condition \eqref{eq:ept1C} guarantees that the asymptotic behaviour of the wave function in the deformed model is the same as that in the original model.
+Let $\widetilde{E}^{\text{EPT}}_{n}(\hbar,\hbar_0)$ be the EPT asymptotic series of the energy eigenvalues of the deformed model.
+Then the original energy eigenvalues $E_n$ can be computed as \be E_n(\hbar) = s_0\Big(\widetilde{E}^{\text{EPT}}_n(\hbar,\hbar_0)\Big)_{\hbar_0 = \hbar}\,. \ee The decomposition \eqref{eq:Vdec} is generally far from being unique.
 EPT is defined as an expansion around the minimum of $V_0$, which does not need to be a minimum of the original potential $V$.
 The number of interaction terms present in EPT depends on the particular decomposition performed.
 Any choice of EPT is theoretically equivalent to any other, though in numerical computations with truncated series some choices might lead to more accurate results than others.
 EPT can also be used when the ordinary $\hbar$ expansion is Borel resummable, in order to improve the efficiency of the resummation at strong coupling.
 Its more dramatic consequences however apply for quantum mechanical systems where, due to instanton configurations, energy eigenvalues are expected to be given by the Borel resummation of a transseries in $\hbar$, $\exp(-1/\hbar)$ and possibly $\log \hbar$.